3. Campground Schedules and Fees

 - There are Portable Toilets located in Lot B and Lot C. Both lots have a handicap accessible Toilets.
 These toilets are serviced once a month during the Regular Camping Season but is suspended during the Winter Season.
 Please do your part to help keep our Portable Toilets clean and in good condition.

-- Trash must be disposed of in the bulk dumpster located in Lot A. No prohibited items or trash from outside the Campground should be added to this dumpster.
+- Trash must be disposed of in the bulk dumpster located in behind the Clubhouse.
+No prohibited items or trash from outside the Campground should be added to this dumpster.
 Please do not litter on Piqua Fish and Game property.

 - Watercraft, trailers, utility carts, etc. may be stored in the Campground Storage Area located in Lot B, along the drive, near the pond.
 Please keep your property well maintained and in good order.
 All equipment stored in the Campground Storage Area must be marked with the Member’s Camp-Site number.